max-proj17/Machine-Learning-Projects/README.md

+# Updated Project Repository Overview

+## Introduction to the Repository
+This repository hosts a diverse collection of machine learning projects, including classifiers for handwritten digits and a NeRF (Neural Radiance Fields) implementation.
+The primary focus is on applying and optimizing various models to solve distinct problems, from digit recognition using the MNIST dataset to creating 3D scene representations with NeRF techniques.

-# MNIST Handwritten Digits Classifier
+## Project 1: MNIST Handwritten Digits Classification

-## Project Overview
+### Overview
-This project aims to build and optimize models for classifying handwritten digits (0-9) from the MNIST dataset.
-The focus is on developing several classifiers, including Gaussian classifiers with identity and common covariance, logistic regression classifiers, and their regularized versions.
-The project specifically emphasizes distinguishing between digits 2 and 3, and also extends to a multi-class classifier for all digits.
+The goal is to classify handwritten digits (0-9) using the MNIST dataset.
+We explore Gaussian classifiers, logistic regression, and their regularized forms, emphasizing binary classification (digits 2 and 3) and extending to multiclass classification for all digits.

-## Component 1: Gaussian Classifiers for Digits 2 and 3
+### Component 1: Binary Classification of Digits 2 and 3
-- **Objective**: To differentiate between handwritten digits 2 and 3 from the MNIST dataset.
+- **Objective**: Distinguish between digits 2 and 3.
-- **Methods**:
+- **Approach**:
-  - Data Subset: Selected only digits 2 and 3 from the MNIST dataset for targeted classification.
-  - Gaussian Classifier with Identity and Common Covariance: Developed classifiers considering different covariance structures.
-  - Logistic Regression Classifier: Implemented to classify between the two digits.
-  - Regularization Techniques: Applied to enhance model performance and prevent overfitting.
+  - Data Subset Selection, Gaussian Classifiers with varied covariance structures, Logistic Regression, and Regularization to mitigate overfitting.
 - **Optimization**:
-  - Dimensionality Reduction: Utilized eigenvalue decomposition.
-  - Regularization in Logistic Regression: Addressed overfitting issues.
+  - Eigenvalue-based Dimensionality Reduction, Regularization in Logistic Regression, and Hyperparameter Tuning.
-  - Hyperparameter Tuning: Conducted to identify optimal regularization strength.

-## Component 2: Multiclass Classification for All Digits
+### Component 2: Multiclass Classification for Digits 0-9
-- **Objective**: To classify each of the 10 digits (0-9) in the MNIST dataset.
+- **Objective**: Classify all ten digits.
-- **Methods**:
+- **Approach**:
-  - Standard Scaling and PCA: Employed for effective feature extraction.
+  - Feature extraction via Standard Scaling and PCA, Gaussian Multi-Channel Classifier, and Multiclass Logistic Regression.
-  - Gaussian Multi-Channel Classifier with Covariance: Developed for handling multiple classes.
-  - Multiclass Logistic Regression: Implemented both regularized and non-regularized versions.
 - **Optimization**:
-  - PCA: Used for reducing dimensions while retaining significant variance.
-  - Regularized Logistic Regression: Improved model's generalization capabilities.
+  - Dimension reduction with PCA, Regularized Logistic Regression, and Hyperparameter Adjustments.
-  - Hyperparameter Tuning: Performed to optimize the model based on validation set performance.

-## Implementation Details
-- **Libraries Used**: The project utilizes NumPy for numerical operations, Matplotlib for visualization, SciPy for scientific computations, and scikit-learn for machine learning algorithms.
+### Implementation and Evaluation
+- **Tools**: NumPy, Matplotlib, SciPy, scikit-learn.
-- **Data Preprocessing**:
+- **Data Handling**: StandardScaler for normalization, PCA for dimensionality reduction.
-  - Scaling: Employed StandardScaler to normalize features.
-  - PCA: Applied to reduce data dimensions, maintaining 95% of the variance.
-- **Model Evaluation**:
-  - Data Splitting: Divided the dataset into training, validation, and test sets for a comprehensive evaluation.
-  - Metrics: Focused on accuracy and the count of misclassifications as key performance indicators.
+- **Metrics**: Accuracy and misclassification count.

+### Challenges
+Addressing overfitting in high-dimensional data and managing the bias-variance tradeoff through regularization and systematic tuning.

+### Conclusion
+The project demonstrates the efficacy of machine learning models in digit classification, highlighting the importance of optimization and regularization.

+## Project 2: Neural Radiance Fields (NeRF) Implementation

+### Overview
+An exploration into NeRF, utilizing PyTorch for constructing a 3D scene representation by synthesizing novel views from sparse input images.

+### Core Components
+- Positional Encoding for input coordinates.
+- Sequential fully-connected layers for modeling volume density and color.
+- Rendering rays for image synthesis with transmittance and volume rendering techniques.

+### Implementation Details
+- **Libraries**: PyTorch, NumPy, Matplotlib, DataLoader for batch processing.
+- **Training**: Loss computation, backpropagation, and epoch-wise training with visualization of results.
+- **Optimization**: Adam optimizer, learning rate scheduling.

-## Challenges and Solutions
+### Challenges and Solutions
-- **Overfitting with High-dimensional Data**: Overcoming overfitting was a challenge, especially with high-dimensional data.
-This was addressed by implementing regularization in logistic regression models and using PCA for dimensionality reduction.
-- **Bias-Variance Tradeoff**: Managing the bias-variance tradeoff was crucial.
-Systematic hyperparameter tuning and cross-validation were key strategies employed to achieve this balance.
+Effective 3D scene representation requires precise modeling of light transport and geometry, addressed through meticulous network design and training strategies.

-## Conclusion
+### Conclusion
-This project illustrates the application of various machine learning models to classify handwritten digits from the MNIST dataset.
-Emphasis on optimization and regularization underscores their significance in practical machine learning scenarios.
-The project demonstrates that with thoughtful preprocessing and model tuning, high accuracy in digit classification is achievable.
+This project showcases the application of NeRF in creating photorealistic 3D scenes, emphasizing the potential of deep learning in computer vision and graphics.

+---